yonesuke/gender-age-classification/README.md

 * The picture includes many character that are very closed to each other
 	* The picture used in the training mostly includes people are not too closed for each other
 * The face is very closed to the border
-	* Our system consists in the combinasion of 2 neural networks.
+	* Our system consists in the combination of 2 neural networks.
 The first one extract the faces as a square image, the second one resize them to the correct input size and predicts the corresponding label of each of them.
-Howeve if the face is closed to the picture's border, the extracted face may not be a square size image, wich force our system to distord the image in order to make it fit in our model.
-It can lead to pottential errors.
+However if the face is closed to the picture's border, the extracted face may not be a square size image, which force our system to distord the image in order to make it fit in our model.
+It can lead to potential errors.
 * The lighting condition are very different from our training set
 	* The picture used in the test set should have similar distribution as the validation set.